Technology for Fun STEM workshop

 Design, build, test and decorate a vibrating brush monster, whilst learning about science (electric circuits & forces), maths (measurement) and D&T. Up to 30 pupils working individually, or a training session for teachers.
 The school gets to keep the materials to re-use with future classes.

 Learn how to connect up and program a Crumble controller.
 Build a model lighthouse, and programme it to flash and come on in the dark.
-Design and make a coloured spinner and control it to rotate forwards and backwards at different speeds.
+Alternatively design and make a coloured spinner and control it to rotate forwards and backwards at different speeds.
 Learn to write programs to monitor and control your products (including sequence, selection and repetition and working with variables and different forms of input and output).
 Up to 30 pupils working in groups of three, or a training session for teachers.
 The school gets to keep the materials to re-use with future classes.

 Other workshops, e.g. balloon buggies, CD racers, sailing boats